alisomay/libpd-sys/README.md

 This crate is not meant to be used directly, but rather as a dependency of [libpd-rs](https://github.com/alisomay/libpd-rs).

+## List of bundled externals

+This will be a growing list of bundled externals.

+The way to add externals to [libpd](https://github.com/libpd/libpd) is to compile and statically link them.

+In the future, some external packs will be made features.

+- `moog~`
+- `freeverb~`

 ## Contribute

 There is always room for more testing and improvement on `build.rs`.
 If you're interested PRs are open.